Version 0.3.1 of gh-pages-blog was just released.

 In order to get the source code to render correctly on your blog post and pages, you’ll need to wrap the code in the highlight tags supported by Jekyll.

-{% highlight text %}
+{% highlight text %} code goes here {% endhighlight %}

-It’s very important to include text in the tag, otherwise the GitHub page won’t build.
+in the tag, otherwise the GitHub page won’t build.
 Jekyll will render the line breaks and spacing correctly between the highlight tags, so it shouldn’t be necessary to do any other formatting.
-It’s not necessary to wrap your code in <pre><code></code></pre> when using the highlight tag.
+It’s not necessary to wrap your code in <pre><code></code></pre>

 Adding the highlight tags around some sample code would result in the following output: